Automated SpectroPhotometric Image REDuction (ASPIRED): Introduction

-We use the SPRAT family as our `first-light' instruments for development~\citep{2014SPIE.9147E..8HP}, but we aim to allow high-level tools for users to build and fine-tune their pipelines to support a wide range of configurations~\citep{2020arXiv201203505L, marco_2021_4463569}.
-As of the time of writing, we have successfully used \textsc{ASPIRED} to reduce data from the William Herschel Telescope \textit{Intermediate-dispersion Spectrograph and Imaging System} \footnote{\url{https://www.ing.iac.es/astronomy/instruments/isis}}~(WHT/ISIS), Las Cumbres Observatory FLOYDS~\citep[LCO/FLOYDS]{2013PASP..125.1031B}, Gemini Observatory \textit{Gemini Multi-Object Spectrographs} long slit mode~\citep[Gemini/GMOS-LS]{2004PASP..116..425H}, Gran Telescopio Canarias \textit{Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy}~\citep[GTC/OSIRIS]{2000SPIE.4008..623C}, and Telescopio Nazionale Galileo \textit{Device Optimised for the LOw RESolution\footnote{\url{http://www.tng.iac.es/instruments/lrs}}}~(TNG/DOLORES); all of these are currently still unofficial sets of reduction procedures.
-The examples of these deployments can be found at \url{https://github.com/cylammarco/aspired-example}.
+We use the SPRAT spectrograph \citep{2014SPIE.9147E..8HP} mounted on the Liverpool Telescope~(LT) as our ``first-light'' instrument for development. \textsc{ASPIRED} is currently used by the transient science research group at Tel Aviv University for a proprietary spectral data-reduction pipeline of the Las Cumbres Observatory FLOYDS instrument.
+It is also known to be used for quick-look reduction of data obtained by the MISTRAL spectrograph mounted on the 1.93\,m telescope at the Observatoire de Haute-Provence\footnote{\url{http://www.obs-hp.fr/guide/mistral/MISTRAL_spectrograph_camera.shtml}}.
+However, as mentioned, we aim to allow high-level tools for users to build and fine-tune their pipelines to support a wide range of configurations~\citep{2022ASPC..532..537L, marco_2021_4463569}.
+As of the time of writing, we have used \textsc{ASPIRED} to reduce data from the William Herschel Telescope Intermediate-dispersion Spectrograph and Imaging System\footnote{\url{https://www.ing.iac.es/astronomy/instruments/isis}}~(WHT/ISIS) and the Auxiliary-port CAMera~\citep[ACAM;][]{2008SPIE.7014E..6XB}, the Las Cumbres Observatory FLOYDS~\citep[Las Cumbres/FLOYDS;][]{2013PASP..125.1031B}, the Gemini Observatory Gemini Multi-Object Spectrographs's long-slit mode~\citep[Gemini/GMOS-LS;][]{2004PASP..116..425H}, the Gran Telescopio Canarias Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy~\citep[GTC/OSIRIS;][]{2000SPIE.4008..623C}, the Telescopio Nazionale Galileo Device Optimised for the LOw RESolution\footnote{\url{http://www.tng.iac.es/instruments/lrs}}~\citep[TNG/DOLORES;][]{1999ldss.work..157M}, the Very Large Telescope FOcal Reducer/low dispersion Spectrograph 2~(VLT/FORS2); and the Southern Astrophysical Research Telescope Goodman High Throughput Spectrograph~\citep[SOAR/GHTS][]{2004SPIE.5492..331C}.
+We show examples of these reductions in Section~\ref{sec:examples}\footnote{See also \url{https://github.com/cylammarco/aspired-example}}, and excerpts of example codes in Appendix~\ref{sec:appendix}.